asyncapi/website/markdown/blog/asyncapi-bounty-program-2024.md

 The Bounty Program gives AsyncAPI Maintainers possibility:

-- To announce a financial reward for GitHub issues that are currently in demand by the maintained project or the AsyncAPI Initiative in general, on which AsyncAPI Maintainers can either work and get rewarded themselves or delegate those to regular contributors who have more time and/or required expertise.
+- To announce a financial reward for GitHub issues that are currently in demand by the maintained project or the AsyncAPI Initiative in general, on which AsyncAPI Maintainers can either work and get rewarded themselves or delegate these issues to regular contributors who have more time and/or required expertise.

--

--

 ### Benefits for Bounty Program Participants
-General benefits for the Bounty Program for its Participants who just start their career journey are:
+Usual benefits of the Bounty Program for its Participants who just start their career journey are:

 - Development of a better approach to the evaluation of issues (it's fun reading messages from two months ago saying, '1-2 weeks left'.)